KCB4Rockstar/Structure-Explorer-Fabric-Mod/README.md

 | `trackInstances` | `true` | Whether to record coordinates and timestamps for each structure instance visited.
 When `false`, only which structure *types* have been discovered is tracked. |

 ---

+## Translations

+Vanilla structure names are now properly named by default.
+Methods of translating them from other mods can be done following the instructions below.

 ## Translations Folder — `translations/`